SMotlaq/SMotlaq/README.md

 # Hi! 👋🏻

 My name is Salman.
-I'm a hardware and electronics engineer at BayanGroup.
-I'm also an electrical engineering student at Amirkabir University of Technology.
+I'm a hardware and electronics engineer at BayanRayan.
+I'm also an electrical engineering graduated from Amirkabir University of Technology.

 Interested in high-speed PCB design, embedded systems, and control systems.